What it means for you

-There are no immediate changes to your everyday banking services while the UK remains a member of the EU.
-We are closely monitoring the situation and we’re committed to providing you with as much notice as possible should any changes be required.
+There should be no change to your everyday banking services.
+We’ll continue to support you and keep you informed and updated.
+We’re closely monitoring the situation and we’re committed to providing you with as much notice as possible should any changes be required.
 Our aim is to continue to provide you with the same level of service and range of products as we do today.

-Icon expand How are we planning for Brexit?
+Icon expand How we prepared for the UK leaving the EU

-Our Ulster Bank Ireland DAC business will continue to provide services for our customers that do business in Ireland.
+We continue to provide services for our customers that live, work and do business in the Republic of Ireland.

 Brexit Frequently Asked Questions

 What is the transition period?